 Which coffee brands should I use??

-I prefer Lavazza and Illy, not because they are Italian brands but also because my palate has become used to them.
-I have also discovered several coffee brands from Southern India and although they could be expensive and stronger (for instance Blue Tokai), they are worth buying for a change.
+I prefer Kimbo, Lavazza and Illy, not because they are Italian brands but also because my palate has become used to them.
+I have also discovered several coffee brands from Southern India and although they can be slightly expensive and stronger (for instance Blue Tokai), they are worth buying for a change.
 Just make sure you use coffee that is roasted for espresso purpose and for the benefit of people in India, Nescafe or Bru sachets won’t work 😉

 Where can I buy the coffee??